clamytoe/animpy/README.md

   Entry point for the script, requires the title of the Anime to look up.

-  If a title isn't given from the command line, one will be asked for.
+  If a title is not given from the command line, one will be asked for.
   :param title: String, the title of the show :return: None

 Options: